TMoore89/ENSEKTest/TestResponses.md

 - Find out more directs to a different location

 Acceptance Criteria:
-Given I have Followed any of the information links ("About", "About us" and "Find out more") When I peruse the imformation presented
+Given I have followed any of the information links ("About", "About us" and "Find out more") When I peruse the imformation presented
 Then the same information is presented for all 3 pages

+Note:
+- If there are further leaps to the information page as there are currently for About and About us, then this should also function and be identical

+Defect 3:
+Description:
+Opening the contact screen presents a misspelt "Erorr" image

+User Story: As a prospective or existing ENSEK customer I would like to be able to contact the company from the contacts page so that I may raise any relevant queries

+Reproduction Steps:
+- Open the homepage
+- Click on the contacts page
+- Peruse the opened page

+Expected Behaviour:
+- various contact methods are presentend and accessible

+Actual Behaviour:
+- An image saying "Erorr" is presented

+Acceptance Criteria:
+Given I have navigated to the contact page
+When I peruse the screen presented
+Then A selection of communication methods are available

 Note:
 - If there are further leaps to the information page as there are currently for About and About us, then this should also function and be identical.